 Reframing Failure: Understanding Its Role in Personal Development

-Ever feel trapped by perfectionism?
-It’s like a roadblock on the way to growth.
+If you have ever felt trapped by perfectionism, then you know definately that it’s like a roadblock on the way to growth.
 Seeing failure as necessary, rather than taboo, can smash through that barrier.
 It’s more about losing the fear of messing up and embracing the mess as part of the process.

 Setting realistic goals can soften the blow of failure.
 Unrealistically high expectations sometimes lead to unnecessary heartbreak.
 It’s about pacing yourself, knowing that progress won’t always look like a straight line.
 More often, it’s a loop-de-loop, and that’s perfectly fine.